bheimbu/evolutionary_ecology/docs/source/second_week.rst

            If gene flow continues between geographically distant populations, or if they share a common ancestor from which they recently separated, their genetic distance is comparatively small

            .. note::
               In the course of a Master's thesis, a student investigates the relationships of two populations of the oribatid mite `Steganacarus magnus` (SM) from Germany (D) and France (F).
-To understand the relationships between the two populations, the student sequenced the COI mitochondrial gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (**see distance matrix below**).
+To understand the relationships between the two populations, the student sequenced the COI mitochondrial gene of seven individuals and generated a matrix that shows the genetic distances between all individuals (see distance matrix under **Exercise**).

         .. tab:: Exercise